mido/mido/README.rst

     export MIDO_BACKEND=mido.backends.pygame
     python some_program.py

-Like PortMidi, these are also loaded on demand.
+Like PortMidi, these are loaded on demand.

 Installing